 Many other families take the opportunity to celebrate Christmas Day with their loved ones right at Arthur’s; Arthur's staff assist by cooking traditional holiday foods and creating a party atmosphere.
 “Families join us at Arthur’s for ham and mashed potatoes, green bean casserole and all the trimmings,” notes one staff.
 “The families of staff who are working often join us, too.
 Having little kids here for Christmas is the best.”

 Another way we further a sense of family among our clients is by keeping their real families well-apprised of how they’re faring from day to day.
-That helps family members feel like they’re playing an active role in their loved one’s lives and daily care, lessening the sense of distance that can come about when families must spend time apart.
+While our license doesn’t allow family members to override doctor’s orders, ongoing communication helps family members feel like they’re playing an active role in their loved one’s lives and daily care, lessening the sense of distance that can come about when families must spend time apart.
 "I can leave mom now and have peace of mind she is safe and cared for properly," writes one family member.
 "The staff are well trained, many of them are interested in medicine/healthcare as their main profession.
 They are compassionate and caring and respectful."

 Bonding with loved ones

 At Arthur’s, we believe quality of life is dependent on a person’s ability to keep connecting with other people — most importantly family members.
-To that end, we encourage families to participate in a number of fun events at our homes throughout each year, and to become comfortable enough with daily life here at Arthur’s that you feel free dropping by — no matter the circumstances of your loved one.
+While we’ve been obligated to follow COVID guidelines, before the pandemic we had lots of large events, and we hope to return to that soon!
+We encourage you to become comfortable enough with daily life here at Arthur’s that you feel free dropping by — no matter the circumstances of your loved one.